anzbert/Midi_Mute_and_Route/README.md

 Maybe take it further and add different effects on different Sound Pads in this Group.
 Make sure each Pad has its Audio input configured to a different Output Bus of Midi Mute&Route and its Midi Output set to send the corresponding Midi Note.
 This setup can serve as an alternative to Automation and Lock States.
 You could create a whole setup of instant FX pads, with the performance being easily recordable.

 Other configurations are also conceivable.
-For example, you could route FX pads and versions of this plugin in Series, combine this plugin with Perform FX and Automation or try playing the pads with Note Repeat while playing with the Arp Gate and Timing.
+For example, you could route FX pads and versions of this plugin in Series, combine this plugin with Perform FX and Automation, use invert to latch FX and Mute on and off, try playing the pads with Note Repeat while playing with the Arp Gate and Timing, etc....

 ## Maschine +